 - Weatherproof Pro cameras are weatherproof so you can place them anywhere indoors and out

-- 7 Days of Free Cloud Recordings Pro comes with recurring 7 day free cloud recordings.
-Live stream or view recorded video and audio for up to...
+- 7 days of free cloud recordings pro comes with recurring 7 days free cloud recordings.
+Live stream or view recorded video and audio for up...

 Read more in our full review of Arlo cameras